Pretty Love Dylan “Come Hither” rabbit review

 The Mona Wave‘s bullshit-boastful campaign (“The first!”
 To “truly” massage the G-spot!
 “Takes you to the limits of pleasure!”) set it up for failure— and the Mona Wave was still a disappointment.

-In all fairness, an insertable sex toy flexing up and down isn’t a bad concept.
+In all fairness, an insertable sex toy flexing up and down isn’t a poor concept.
 But the Mona Wave’s execution was half-assed and overpriced.
 If it moved faster and cost less, it would be on to something.

 While I didn’t know much about Pretty Love, I figured “move faster” was a small hurdle for them to jump.
 And also, they’re part of Vibrant’s curated collection— I highly respect Vibrant as a shop, and I trust that they have wholesome reasons for stocking Pretty Love sex toys.

 Indeed, even though my gimmick meter beeped, I’m not mad about trying the Dylan.
-The shaft’s vibrations are acceptable, the control panel is intuitive, and the “come hither” bending is actually quite useful.
+The shaft’s vibrations are acceptable, the control panel is intuitive, and the “come hither” bending is quite useful.
 But not just for the reason you think.

 Choose your level of curvature

 I appreciate that I can “freeze” the Pretty Love Dylan‘s position while its shaft bends.
 And as a result, I can have a moderate G-spot angle, a shallow A-spot curve, or anything in-between.

 It’s like a microscopic sample of the customizability that the MysteryVibe Crescendo promised.
 But unlike the Crescendo, the Dylan’s angle can stay in place when frozen.
 And unlike the Crescendo’s flat body, the Dylan’s shape makes sense.

 I do wish the Dylan was an internal vibrator instead of a dual stimulator, though!
 With the clit arm in the way, there’s only 5.3″ of insertable length— enough to reach some people’s A-spots / AFE zones, but not all.